 In October 2015 Matilda The Musical performed a version of Quiet at a showcase hosted at Lancaster House, as part of a state visit by Xi Jinping, The President of the People’s Republic of China.
 Their Royal Highnesses The Duke and Duchess of Cambridge were also present for the celebrations.

 Also in 2015, the London and Broadway productions were joined by the North American and Australian tours.
 After opening to rave reviews and winning a Sydney Theatre Award for Best Musical, the Australian production played a sold-out season at Melbourne’s Princess Theatre.
 In July 2016, the production won all 13 Helpmann Awards for which it was nominated – a new record.
-Having concluded its Australian and New Zealand Tour, Matilda will commence its first UK & Ireland Tour in March 2018.
+Having concluded its Australian and New Zealand Tour in 2017, Matilda began its first UK & Ireland Tour in March 2018.